abdulbahajaj/shopifyShopChallenge/README.md

 ## It supports the following queries.

-Note: to run some of the example you might have to press "Prettify"
+Note: to run some of the examples you might have to press "Prettify"

 ### Retrieves all products regardless of whether or not there is available inventory.
 ```graphql